HSK 6 Test Preparation: The Complete, Ultimate Guide for 2021

 |Writing||45 mins||45 mins||1|

 |Total||135 mins||140 mins||101|

-(There is a mandatory 5-minute break in the middle of the internet-based HSK 6 test, between the Listening and Reading sections for you to fill out registration sheet, which is in fact not necessary since it’s filled out automatically on computer.)
+(There is a mandatory 5-minute break in the middle of the internet-based HSK 6 test, between the Listening and Reading sections for you to fill out the registration sheet, which is in fact not necessary since it’s filled out automatically on the computer.)

 Note that all sections are time-locked in the internet-based HSK 6 test.
 If you find one section a breeze and finish it earlier than the official allotted time, you won’t be able to skip to the next section until the allocated time has expired.